Rosenberg lab at Stanford University

 Egor Lappo, Ph.D. student (Ecology and Evolution Ph.D. program).
 Egor completed his B.S. in Mathematics at Stanford in 2022.
 His undergraduate studies covered many topics in mathematics and mathematical evolutionary biology; he has completed research in the areas of coalescent theory, cultural evolution, knot theory, and phylogenetic combinatorics, including several projects in the lab.
 Egor's current studies focus on combinatorics of evolutionary trees, coalescent theory, cultural evolution, and mathematical population genetics.
 (Oct 2018 - present)

 Chloe Shiff, PhD student (Computational and Mathematical Engineering Ph.D. program).
 Chloe completed her B.S. degree in Applied Mathematics and Biology at Brandeis University, graduating in 2022.
 Her undergraduate research examined a variety of questions in mathematical biology, investigating topics with applications in cell biology, epidemiology, and immunology.
 Chloe's research interests are in mathematical population dynamics and mathematical phylogenetics.
 Chloe is supported by a National Science Foundation Graduate Research Fellowship.
+(Sep 2022 - present)

 Undergraduates and co-terminal master's students:

-Bradley Moon, undergraduate.
-Bradley is an undergraduate in the class of 2025.
-His major is Mathematics.
+Bradley Moon, co-term.
+Bradley is a co-term student majoring in Mathematics with co-terminal master's in Computer Science expected in 2026.
 Bradley has previously conducted research in Brownian motion and partial differential equations.
 His work in the lab is in the area of mathematical properties of population-genetic statistics.
 (Sep 2022 - present)

 Lab photos: